mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 ### public virtual void AnglerChat(bool turningInFish, bool anglerQuestFinished, int type, ref string chat, ref string catchLocation)

 Allows you to set what the Angler says when the Quest button is clicked in his chat.
 The turningInFish parameter is whether the player is turning in the quest fish at that moment.
 The anglerQuestFinished parameter is whether the player has already turned in the quest fish earlier that day.
 The chat parameter is his dialogue, and catchLocation should be set to "\n(Caught at [location])" for the given type.

+### public virtual void OnCraft(Item item, Recipe recipe)

+Allows you to make anything happen when the player crafts the given item using the given recipe.